None of our pet dogs are given instruction manuals about how to live happily with people.

 For example, a 2008 study by the School of Veterinary Medicine at the University of Pennsylvania found that more than one-quarter of the dogs who’d been trained via confrontational methods (including alpha rolls) responded aggressively.

-Even more troubling, dogs who’d already exhibited aggressive behavior prior to confrontational training methods were more likely to exhibit aggressive behavior when alpha rolled.
+Even more troubling, dogs who’d already exhibited various types of dog aggression prior to confrontational training methods were more likely to exhibit aggressive behavior when alpha rolled.

 This means alpha rolling is not only unhelpful and counterproductive, it is also dangerous.